bobwaycott/octostrap/README.md

 Octostrap is [Octopress](http://octopress.org) blogging at its finest.
 And by finest, that means [Bootstrap](http://getbootstrap.com).

-Basically, this is just getting started, and we've stuck to getting a runnable Bootstrap environment going that allows you to clone, `bundle install`, and `rake preview`.
+Basically, we're just getting started, and we've stuck to getting a runnable Octopress+Bootstrap environment going in under 5 minutes (and that's if you're internet connection is slow).

 ## Immediate Gratification for the Internet Generation